PLEASE NOTE: the following information was found in 1985 and has never been updated:

 (Note the comma in the address after Clegg is intentional)

 Johnny Clegg and the band Savuka are profiled here.
-Their work
+Their work is popular

 throughout the United States and Europe.
-This site includes album
+This site includes album reviews,

 downloadable images and other information.